-The Hill numbers family, (\ref{Hill_num}) and (\ref{Hill_Shannon}), provided a unified framework for measuring and comparing diversity, by integrating the two of the three elements of diversity, that are the category richness and the distribution evenness.
-However, it does not take into account the between-category dissimilarities by construction.
-It goes without saying that our world is so complex that some \q{categories} can be close to each other, while others can be very distinct from any others.
-It is then natural to pursue a more general, or realistic, diversity formula that incorporates the between-dissimilarity element as well, overcoming the limitation of Hill numbers.
+The Hill numbers family (\ref{Hill_num}) provided a measure of diversity incorporating the aspect of distribution evenness; however, the other exogenous aspect of between-category dissimilarity was ignored.
+Given that our world is so complex that some categories can be similar to each other, while others can be very distinct from any others, it is natural to pursue a more general or realistic diversity formula that also incorporates the between-category dissimilarity aspect.
 Mathematically, this amounts to obtaining a diversity index $\iD$---using a distinct notation from $D$ of Hill numbers---of the form